felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 differently, and suggested different ways to act.
 I cannot overstate
 it: This process changed my life.

-As I write these lines, there is a single lingering fear in me: am I preaching to the choir?
+As I write these lines, there is a single lingering fear in me: Am I preaching to the choir?
 What are the chances that people afraid of reading books make the decision to read this one?
 However slim those odds are, I have to take them, if only as a token of gratitude for the